 to start the implementation while working towards a ‘pooled funding’ approach as

 the preferred option for WRP.
-The hybrid model, will be able to cater to pooled funding, where funds are more flexible, and also be able to accommodate ring fenced activity specific funding.

-This hybrid approach recognizes that some partners/donors/investors that would like to support WRP, are not able to do so immediately under pooled funding because of their own systems.

-While pooled funding should be encouraged, this option provides for the possibility

-of activity specific funding that places on the PMU additional financial management and reporting burdens under separate agreements or direct technical assistance provided with no funding flowing through SPREP/WRP.

 WRP operates through a hybrid but integrated funding architecture.
 Under this architecture:

 Pooled Funding is the principal funding mechanism for WRP and is managed in the WRP Pooled Fund in accordance with Chapter 5;